VolcanoidsModding/VolcWiki/coding/GuideData/Guides/Guide Types/SDK/Onboarding.md

 title: SDK Onboarding
 sidebar_label: SDK Onboarding
 slug: /sdk
+sidebar_position: 1
 ---

 :::warning
-From now on I will assume you have followed the [Getting Started](../fullGuide/gettingStarted/TheBeginning.md) Guide set and are ready to mod the game using the SDK version of the documentation.
-If you do not want to use the SDK refer to the [Non-SDK](../nonSdk/Onboarding.md) guide set.
+From now on I will assume you have followed the [Getting Started](/coding/guides/gettingStarted) Guide set and are ready to mod the game using the SDK version of the documentation.
+If you do not want to use the SDK refer to the [Non-SDK](/coding/nonSdk) guide set.
 :::

 :::tip